 How much does it cost to build a website?
-Prices can range from a few dollars to over $50 a month, and will depend on your needs: expect to pay more for decent ecommerce and business tools.
+Prices range from a few dollars to over $50 a month, and depend on your needs: expect to pay more for decent ecommerce and business tools.

-In comparing free website builders vs paid, it's worth noting that free builders can be useful, but only in certain cases.
+When comparing free website builders vs paid, it's worth noting free builders can be useful, but only in certain cases.
 You can build a website for free via trials or free plans, but even the best free builders come with limitations like branded subdomains, advertising, and heavily restricted bandwidth and storage.

 They usually aren't the best option for business or commercial sites, or for anything beyond small personal projects.
 However, they're a great way to test a platform before committing.